shyamsrinivasan/flaskapp/readme.md

 * HTML templates for use with *jinja2* in FLASK are stored in *//app//templates* folder

-Steps to run browser-sync on CLI:
+Steps to run [browser-sync](https://browsersync.io/) on CLI:

 * Go to directory in which HTML files (that are to be tested) are present
 * Run `browser-sync start --server --directory --files "*"`
 * "\*" can be substituted with filenames of only select files that need to be tested

-Installing Python from Ubuntu PPA for WSL-Ubuntu:
+Installing Python from Ubuntu PPA for WSL-Ubuntu as super user:
-* `sudo add-apt-repository ppa:deadsnakes/ppa`
+* Add Python package ([packaged for Ubuntu](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa)) repository `sudo add-apt-repository ppa:deadsnakes/ppa`
 * `sudo apt update && sudo apt upgrade`
+* `sudo apt install python3.10`

-Install Python for local user:
+Install Python for local user (compile from source):
 * `mkdir temp`
 * `cd tmp`
 * `wget https://www.python.org/ftp/python/3-10.4/Python-3.10.4.tgz`